Introducing… ETSI’s Technical Committee: CYBER

 Understanding the cybersecurity ecosystem

-TC CYBER created a Technical Report on the Global cybersecurity Ecosystem (TR 103 306), to discover and assemble lists of global cybersecurity constituents.
+TC CYBER created a Technical Report on the Global cybersecurity Ecosystem (TR 103 306 which is now available and updated on a wiki page), to discover and assemble lists of global cybersecurity constituents.
 We believe this knowledge is important, as we need to find where TC CYBER can best contribute to the global security landscape.
 It attempts to be as inclusive as possible to expand our collective insight into the extent and diversity of the ecosystem, including:

 This area of work is all about creating a common cybersecurity ecosystem, but it also shows TC CYBER’s reach both in Europe and globally.